English Literature PhD/MA by Research (On-Campus or by Distance Learning)

 The PhD – the most advanced research degree – leads to a dissertation of up to 80,000 words on a subject of your choice and under the expert supervision of an academic member of staff.

-In the Early Modern area (for example, Daniel, Donne, Johnson, Marlowe, Middleton, Shakespeare, Spenser, Milton) our specialisms in dramatic and non-dramatic writing extend into the reception of early modern writers in later periods and today, and run alongside our work on cultures of manuscript, print and 17th century women's writing.
+In the Early Modern area (for example, Daniel, Donne, Jonson, Marlowe, Middleton, Shakespeare, Spenser, and Milton) our specialisms in dramatic and non-dramatic writing extend into the reception of early modern writers in later periods and today, and run alongside our work on cultures of manuscript, print and 17th-century women's writing.

-In Restoration, 18th century and Romantics (for example, Rochester, Behn, Swift, Pope, Richardson, Fielding, Sterne, Johnson, Wordsworth, Goldsmith) we focus on reading literary works in their historical and cultural contexts, with special interests in the editing of texts, in prose fiction, in language and lexicography, in the reception of Shakespeare, early modern and medieval literature, and in gender.
+In Restoration, 18th century and Romantics (for example, Rochester, Behn, Swift, Pope, Richardson, Sterne, Goldsmith, Macpherson, Johnson, Wordsworth, and Lamb,) we focus on reading literary works in their historical and cultural contexts, with special interests in the editing of texts, in prose fiction, in language and lexicography, in national representation, in the reception of Shakespeare, and in gender.

-In 19th century, 20th century, and contemporary (for example, James, Harriet Wilson, Harriet Beecher Stowe, Conrad, Ford, Wyndham Lewis, Woolf, Dorothy Richardson, T. S. Eliot, Kerouac, J. M. Coetzee, Zadie Smith, Don Delillo) we are particularly interested in the late Victorian period, Modernism and the contemporary and we utilise a number of thematic and theoretical approaches (including historiography, cultural theory, postcolonialism, cultures of reading, digital theory).
+In 19th century, 20th century, and contemporary literatures (for example, Hardy, Wilde, James, Conrad, Ford, Wyndham Lewis, Woolf, Dorothy Richardson, T. S. Eliot, Ballard, Coetzee, Delillo, and Zadie Smith), we are particularly interested in the late Victorian period, Modernism and the contemporary, and we utilise a number of thematic and theoretical approaches (including historiography, cultural theory, postcolonialism, cultures of reading, utopian studies, and digital theory).

 This programme is waiting to hear about funding for the next session, or external funding will be applied for once a suitable candidate is selected.
 Applications are welcome - please see programme details for further information.